thecatpower/VMCwithHCX-Tanzu/Lab-Guide_Day1/readme.md

 For example, we did not publish to vCenter on the internet, but restricted access just from the VDI environment.
 So, we configured a firewall rule with NSX capabilities embedded into VMC by creating the required objects.

 You can click on "networking & security" tab and then on the left panel, click on "Gateway firewall" as per screen below.
-You will find the vCenter rule in the Management section:
+You will find the vCenter rule in the "Management Gateway" section:
 ![image](https://user-images.githubusercontent.com/12640326/150808402-175ab117-0464-45e9-8d47-830e6c927249.png)